teja-pola/developer-docs/docs/internships/selection-criteria.md

 ---

-Each applicant to The Palisadoes Foundation’s Talawa programs will be assessed using the following criteria
+Each applicant to The Palisadoes Foundation’s programs will be assessed using the following criteria

-1. Contributions to the Talawa repositories
+1. Contributions to the repositories
 2. Communication Skills
 3. Proposal Quality and End User Impact
 4. Technical Knowledge & Skill